-The Company has a long-term contract with the Santa Clara Water District that requires the Company to purchase minimum annual water quantities.
+The Company has a long-term contract with the Santa Clara Valley Water District that requires the Company to purchase minimum annual water quantities.
 Purchases are priced at the districts then-current wholesale water rate.
 The Company operates to purchase sufficient water to equal or exceed the minimum quantities under the contract.
-The total paid under the contract was \$5,306 in 2010, \$5,420 in 2009, and \$6,739 in 2008.
+The total paid to Santa Clara Valley Water District was \$5,524 in 2011, \$5,306 in 2010, and \$5,420 in 2009.